jeppefrandsen/jeppefrandsen/README.md

 ## Hi 👋.
 My name is Jeppe Frandsen 🤓

 I'm a 40 year old software architect/developer from Denmark developing everything from bootloaders to applications in C/C++.
-Did I mention I :heart: GitHub?
+Did I mention I :heart: :octodat:?

 I will be grateful if you could ⭐ this repository and help me get the counter below updated 🥰.
 It might take a couple of minutes to update depending on your browser.